MCC-MATLAB/ENR261_Lectures/homeworks/Week_01/Week01-Assignments.md

 ---

 # Definition of Done
-1. You shall have a Github Repository set up with `gberl001` invited as a collaborator.
+1. You shall have a GitHub Repository set up with `gberl001` invited as a collaborator.
 2. Your `Week01` Folder shall have the following files

+* Week01/
    * buggy_script.m
    * calculate_area.m
    * debugging_report.txt